njoy/TNSFD/LEAPR/quickstart/h2o_simple.rst

   .. math::
     S_{n.sym}(\alpha,\beta)=\mathrm{e}^{-\beta}~S_{n.sym}(\alpha,-\beta)

  Lastly, it is worth nothing that if a value of 1 is chosen here (indicating a non-symmetric scattering law), that the output file **cannot** be processed by the THERMR module.
+[MAKE SURE THAT THIS IS CORRECT]

 - The fourth entry on card 4 is a flag for whether the output file should contain :math:`S(\alpha,\beta)` or :math:`\mbox{log}_{10}\big[S(\alpha,\beta)\big]` (which correspond to an entry value of 0 or 1, respectively).
 Writing results in log form is a standard ENDF approach of handling very small numbers for thermal scattering.